 In the legal industry, appearances matter.
 One’s dressing sense attracts respect for ourselves and also helps to inspire trust and to convey a polished, professional image.
-Dress code in any profession is a sine qua non.
+The dress code in any profession is a sine qua non.
 Dress code plays a really important role in a profession like law.
 They represent responsibility.
-Wigs have a huge significance in the history of the evolution of formal dress-code for the law.
-They represent several values which are required in the courtroom.
+Wigs have a huge significance in the history of the evolution of the formal dress code for the law.
+They represent several values that are required in the courtroom.

 History of Wigs in Court

 The legal system in India is largely derived from the judicial structure of courts in Britain.
 In Britain, it was customary for lawyers and judges to wear black gowns, white neckbands, and grey wigs.
 This tradition can be traced back to a few centuries ago in the UK.

 Read Also: Why do Lawyers Wear Black Coat?

 The system of court dress was firstly established by Kind Edward III (1327-1277).
 Earlier, that is prior to the 17th century, the judges and lawyers were only required to keep their as clean and as short as possible.
 Several portraits of the 1680s show the judges sitting without any wigs.
 The main credit for the introduction of wigs in the courtroom is generally given to Charles II (1660-1685).
 However, it is no doubt that Louis XIV of France (1643-1715) has the biggest impact on the trend of wigs in the courtroom.
 In fact, by the 1760s wigs largely became a part of the formal dress of lawyers as well as judges.